SupaxInc/data-structure-and-algorithms/README.md

     **Unique uses:**

     - Uses Prim’s and Kruskal’s algorithm to get the minimum cost of a weighted tree
+        - Starting at 0,0 is a common strategy for Prims algorithm
+    - Manhattan Distance: ***The distance between two points measured along axes at right angles***.
+        - Also useful in scenarios where movement is restricted to only horizontally and vertically directions, such as navigating a city with a grid-like street layout.
+            - Not allowed diagonally.
+        - In this case, its used to determine the smallest edge to add to MST in Prims algorithm.

 ## 743 - Network Delay Time (Advanced)